dbaldoni/notion-scriba/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+This project is licensed under GPLv3.
+By contributing, you agree that your contributions will be licensed under the same license.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)